TamikaLunn/FF-roost-ecology/README.md

 - /Model output : GAMM model output for main statistical comparisons More details on model structure are given in the published manuscript

+** It is important to load the code as the RProject so that root folders in setwd are correct **